9.5 Extinction Correction

 Figure 9.3: Extinction versus wavelength.

 The mean UV interstellar extinction curve of the Milky Way as a function of wavelength.
-The curve features a prominent bump at 2200 Å, which has been shown to disappear at lower metallicities.
+The curve features a prominent bump at 2200 Å, which can disappear at lower metallicities.